 THE CONVERSATION MEN'S SUFFRAGE;

 Clearly, I am an MRA (Men's Rights Advocate) and I am no stranger to being the lone, singled out borderline intellectual, who was once told by the blue collar father of an ex-wife that I used too many big words, though you will get no apologies from me in that matter.
-And I was (and still am) a Police Officer who accepts the plain and simple truth of having to stand alone with my own opinions, and at fifty five years of age now, I am okay with that.
+I accept the plain and simple truth of having to stand alone with my own opinions, and at fifty five years of age now, I am okay with that.
 I then plowed forward and opened a dialogue with my current wife and I explained my observations and the concerns that I had.
 I tried to explain my position, though like most modern women, she rebuffed my opinion and told me that "surely you don't think that an exercise group that was for women only would not allow a man to participate .. do you?
 And besides, perhaps they did that to feel safer" Safer I thought ... from what?
 I then reminded her that many people who lived in the United States had at one time posted such signs in front of hotels, stores and washrooms to keep black people from coming in and utilizing the same space as a white person .. and they also did this out of fear.. unfounded fear.
 It was at this point that I decided to do what I do best.
 And that was to open the law books (or google) and take a look at the Civil Rights Act of 1964, and here is what I found.

 THE REMEDY; According to Title II of the civil rights act of 1964;